opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 ![A picture of the transaction flow with bases.
 There's money flowing to people and not spyware gigantocorps](./base.svg) Please note the use of the color green to indicate money flowing into your pockets.

-This is what a base _does_ it lets you join along with other members of whatever group/community/horde might care about the base to figure out ways of buying things on the internet that pays the group/community/horde and not already rich dududes buying up land in Hawaii.
+This is what a base _does_ it lets you join along with other members of whatever group/community/horde might care about the base to figure out ways of buying things on the internet that pays the group/community/horde and not already rich dudes buying up land in Hawaii.

 How it does this is up to the group/community/horde that uses it.
 You wanna create a gaming store community where everyone gets a piece of the action when some hot new cardboard drops?